rianadon/blog/_posts/2019-04-04-guide-to-h264-streaming-frc.md

 ## A little postmortem

 If you closely inspected my code, you may have noticed that I name the videos I save by the current time.
 Most mini computers running Linux don't happen to have a real time clock on them.
 Firstly, this means that if your computer isn't connected to some internet source, it will report the incorrect time.
 That may or may not be okay with you.
 However, the computer we used (A Kangaroo PC) did something more egregious: at boot the time was always the same.
-That's right; our system loved March 6 at 4:24, even if we ran our code several weeks later.
+That's right; our system loved March 6 at 4:24 AM, even if we ran our code several weeks later.
 That meant video was stored to the same exact files.
 Luckily we used the `append=true` option, so the video concatenated itself into one terrible chunk.

 I haven't taken the time to implement such a scheme, but using strings of random characters as filenames would have been a much better option.
+If you're blindly copying code from the gist above you may want to consider this.
+I'll be making such changes the morning we compete at Houston.